Home

 What's Wrong With Genetically Modified Food?

 None of these crops were engineered for better nutrition, taste, or yield.
-Most varieties were created to tolerate herbicide--to survive a lethal dose of the seed manufacturer's proprietary herbicide, which the farmer is required to buy along with the seed--and/or to manufacture its own pesticide.
+Almost all (99%) were created to tolerate herbicide--to survive a lethal dose of the seed manufacturer's proprietary herbicide, which the farmer is required to buy along with the seed--and/or to manufacture its own insecticide.
 (Less than 1% of GM crops--zucchini, squash, and papaya--are modified for virus resistance.)

 How To Avoid Genetically Modified Food Products

-The Institute for Responsible Technology and the Center for Food Safety sponsor an excellent site that reviews brand name food for genetically modified ingredients.
+The Institute for Responsible Technology sponsors an excellent site that reviews brand name foods for genetically modified ingredients.

 The Non-GMO Shopping Guide